Inside: During Coronavirus and distance learning, help your kids connect with friends during social distancing with these fun and simple tips.

 But since we’re in the middle of it, we have no way to know how long our social distancing and home learning and shelter in place is going to last.

-Some schools have already canceled in-person learning until next fall.
+Most schools have already canceled in-person learning until at least next fall.

 And while some of our kids love not having school and some of our kids hate missing school, most of our kids really miss their friends.